gigaj0ule/system42/README.md

-# STM42: The answer to life, the universe, and everything
+# x42: The answer to life, the universe, and everything

 (c) ~j0ule 2019-2022

-This is an operating system for n42 microcontrollers.
+This is an operating system for STM/CKS/GD 32 Bit microcontrollers.

-It allows you to run multiple FreeRTOS threads and call both ST HAL and arduino functions, as well as arduino libraries.
+x42 allows you to run multiple FreeRTOS threads and call both ST HAL and arduino functions, as well as arduino libraries.

-STM42 lets you talk over a USB virtual serial port to a host computer over USB.
+x42 lets you talk over a USB virtual serial port to a host computer over USB.
 It can emulate a keyboard also.

-STM42 has a BIOS that lets you flash new code over
+x42 has a BIOS that lets you flash new code over
 USB so you don't need a special programmer.

 You can do tons of awesome stuff in 5k of ram.